What is sexting?

 1. Talk to your child about the risks of sexting.

-2. Think about contacting the other child or their parents to discuss the situation and make sure that the image is not circulated.
+2. Discuss contacting the other child or their parents to discuss the situation and prevent circulation.

 If the image or video has been shared with an adult: